coote-andrew/Image-Naming/README.md

 allowed_folders — must match exactly (case-sensitive) what the AI can pick from.

 ## Running the Script
+(in case you're not familiar with Git - just click on the python file and then download in the triple dots to get the image_classifier file
+Otherwise use git clone)

 Once you've set up your folders and Ollama is running:
 ```
 python image_classifier.py
 ```